 You can specify the password for a new user or force the user to specify a unique password at the user's initial login.

-By default, password length is set to 8 bytes in the PASSLENGTH parameter of the /etc/default/passwd file.
-The file contains other configurable parameters that together form the password policy that is enforced at your site.
+By default, the minimum password length is set to 8 bytes by the PASSLENGTH parameter of the /etc/default/passwd file.
+This file includes other configurable parameters that together form the password policy that is enforced at your site.

 Policies surrounding password creation and changes must implement the strictest security standards possible such as use of special characters, restricting the reuse of old passwords, case sensitivity, allowing longer passwords, and so on.
 These practices help prevent password theft and consequent security breaches.